Fort William Henry: Siege

-France's Indian allies began plundering the fort almost immediately, killing sick and wounded British.
-As surrendering British troops and associated civilians (including about 100 women) left for the march to Fort Edward, they were attacked by swarming Indians.
-France's Indian allies first took their weapons and possessions.
-Warriors then began seizing persons at the rear of the column, killing and scalping them.
-The column dissolved as some British tried to escape the onslaught by fleeing into the woods, while others tried to defend themselves.
+France's Indian allies began plundering the fort almost immediately and killing the sick and wounded British.
+As surrendering British troops and associated civilians, including about 100 women, left for the march to Fort Edward, they were attacked by Indian troops.
+France's Indian allies first took the British weapons and possessions.
+Warriors then began seizing persons at the rear of the column and killed and scalped them.
+The column dissolved as some British tried to escape the onslaught by fleeing into the woods, and others tried to defend themselves.
 The promised French protection failed to materialize.
-All of the women and children were killed, along with many British and militia soldiers.
+All of the women and the children were killed, along with many British and militia soldiers.
 Estimates of the numbers captured, wounded, or killed have varied widely between 200 and 1,500.
-The lowest estimate of missing and dead ranges from 69 to 184 (at most 7.5%) of the 2,308 who surrendered to the French.
-Dodge's estimate, based upon contemporaneous diaries, letters and reports, is that 429 of the fort's 2300 occupants reached Fort Edward, while 406 were killed (97 during the siege, and 308 during the massacre), with 536 persons "missing," and 929 taken prisoner.
+The lowest estimate of missing and dead ranges from 69 to 184 (at most 7.5%) of the 2,308 who had surrendered to the French.
+Dodge's estimate, based upon contemporaneous diaries, letters, and reports, is that 429 of the fort's 2300 occupants reached Fort Edward, and 406 were killed (97 during the siege and 308 during the massacre), with 536 persons "missing," and 929 taken prisoner.
 Another history puts British losses at "upwards of 700."

 The Indians killed occupants of the fort and the unarmed British soldiers whom the French had allowed to leave the fort, as well as women, children, and British-affiliated Native Americans.
-Rufus Putnam described the tragedy in his memoirs: "The Indians fell on them, and a most horrid butchery ensued, those who escaped with their lives were striped almost naked, many in making their escape were lost in the woods where they wandered for several days without food, one man in particular was out ten days and there is reason to believe some perished, in particular the wounded..."
+Rufus Putnam described the tragedy in his memoirs: "The Indians fell on them, and a most horrid butchery ensued, those who escaped with their lives were stripped almost naked, many in making their escape were lost in the woods where they wandered for several days without food, one man in particular was out ten days and there is reason to believe some perished, in particular the wounded...."

+In the 1990s, forensic anthropologists excavated human remains at Fort William Henry.
+They found "extensive evidence of this massacre, documenting the fact that atrocities were committed", such as beheadings, mutilations ("including genital mutilations"), and disemboweling.
+The lead anthropologist stated that "a lot of the soldiers [they] found died from blows to the head".